Onefootball/onefootball.github.io/_posts/2015-09-29-Asking-Users-for-Help.md

 author_id: mbobzien
 ---

-##What’s this article about?

-We recently struggled with a very annoying issue in our android app.
-It extremely hard to debug because we were not able to reproduce it properly.
-Still we got quite a few reports about the bug from users.
-So we decided them for help debugging the app.
+We recently struggled with a very annoying issue in our android app: It was extremely hard to debug because we were not able to reproduce it properly.
+Still we got quite a few reports about the bug from users, so we decided do ask them for help debugging the app.
 In this article I will describe our experiences.
 Even if you develop for other platforms than android, our experiences might be usefull for you.
 So keep reading!

 ##The Problem